zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Removes a source subnet filter.

-   :snet: The subnet for which a source filter was previously installed.
+   :param snet: The subnet for which a source filter was previously installed.

    :returns: True on success.